Footvolley: Rules

 Footvolley combines field rules which are based on those of beach volleyball with ball-touch rules taken from association football.
 Essentially footvolley is beach volleyball except players are not allowed to use their hands and a football replaces the volleyball.

 The field is 4x4 meters long.
 Points are awarded if the ball hits the ground in the opponent's court, if the opponents commit a fault, or if they fail to return the ball over the net.
-Scoring is done using the rally point system, according to new volleyball rules.
+Scoring is done using the rally point system, according to volleyball rules.
 Match scoring is usually up to the event organizer's discretion.
 In general, matches are one set to 18 points, or best of three sets to 15 points (with the third set to 11 points).
-The court is 9 m x 18 m (the same as an beach volleyball court before 2001).
+The court is 9 m x 18 m (the same as a beach volleyball court before 2001).
 The height of the net varies based on the competition.
 The official international rule for the net height set is 2.2 m for the men's competition.
 For the women's competition, the height of the net should be set at 2 m.